afishhh/subrandr/README.md

 The C API is defined in the `subrandr.h` header, items marked there as unstable require the `SBR_ALLOW_UNSTABLE` macro to be defined and no API stability is guaranteed for them.

 > [!WARNING]
-> This library is experimental and no API stability is guaranteed for any of its APIs
+> No stability guarantees, neither ABI nor API, are provided for items marked unstable.
-> even for items not marked unstable.
-This *may* or *may not* change in the future.
+> `SBR_ALLOW_UNSTABLE` should only be used when loading at runtime after checking the version or in statically linked builds.

 ```c
 #include <stdio.h>